EternisAI/strategy-bench/README.md

 ## What is Strategy Bench?

 Strategy Bench is designed to test the exact capabilities personal AI will need when representing us in messy, multi-party settings and making decisions based on incomplete information.
-The benchmark uses strategic games where agents take actions, communicate with each other, and build world models—focusing on scenarios that combine asymmetric information, multi-party interactions, and deceptive behavior.
+The benchmark uses strategic games where agents take actions, communicate with each other, and build world models: focusing on scenarios that combine asymmetric information, multi-party interactions, and deceptive behavior.

 This provides a crisp, high-signal way to evaluate how well AI agents can handle the complex social and strategic reasoning required when representing human interests in real-world scenarios.